Biomedical-MR/resomapper/docs/handbook.md

 ## Preprocessing the images
 Before starting the processing, we will have the option to preprocess the images before generating the parametric map.
 Currently, this preprocessing consist on a noise reduction filtering step (see {ref}`noise-filter` for more details).

 In case you want to perform preprocessing, a pop-up window will be shown asking for the filtering parameters.
 The first and second ones must be integrers, while the last one can be either an integrer or a decimal number.
-In the {ref}`noise-filter` you can see what these parameters mean.
+In the {ref}`noise-filter` section you can see what these parameters mean.

 ```{figure} static/5_preprocessing_params.png
 ---